wiltonwu/nexa/README.md

 An Alexa skill for stock market information

 ## About
-Nexa is an Amazon Alexa skill for stock market infromation and personalized recommendations.
-This repository contains all the source code for the nexa skill that can be run on your Alexa-enabled devices.
+Nexa is an Amazon Alexa skill for stock market information and personalized recommendations.
+This repository contains all the source code for the Nexa skill that can be run on your Alexa-enabled devices.

 You can use Nexa to ask about stock information and personalized recommendations by using phrase such as...